Beans for babies: When can babies eat beans?

 Can babies have beans?

 Yes!
-Babies can begin eating beans when they start solid foods around 6 months of age.
+Babies can begin eating beans when they start solid foods around 6 months of age, either by baby-led weaning (BLW) or by introducing purees - or both.
 Make sure all beans are cooked well and have a soft texture.
 Both dry beans and canned beans can be made for babies.
 If using canned beans, choose a low-sodium variety if possible and rinse well before serving.

 Are beans healthy for babies?

 Beans are an incredibly nutritious food for babies!
 They provide fiber and plant-based protein as well as a variety of vitamins and minerals needed to support optimal growth and development.
 Beans are also easy-to-cook and affordable making them a great choice for busy parents.

 While specific nutrition information varies slightly depending on the specific type of bean, all beans are nutrient-rich.
 A half-cup serving of beans provides around 6 to 9 grams of protein and 5 to 10 grams of fiber.
 For reference, babies typically need 9 to 11 grams of protein per day and about 5+ grams of fiber per day.

 Additionally, beans are iron-rich, making them ideal for babies around 6 months.
 At this age, babies start to need dietary sources of iron to properly grow.
 Beans also provide important minerals such as potassium, phosphorus, and magnesium as well as B vitamins.